CHM 295/595: Course Syllabus - Fall 2008

 Additional for Second Unit:

-Participation In Instructional Laboratory: 150 points.
+Participation in Instructional Laboratory: 150 points.
 Required to attend all class meetings.
 Will assist teaching assistant and instructor in the laboratory with a focus on safety, communication skills, and becoming a useful teaching assistant.
 20 points will be lost for every lab meeting missed, 5 points off for being late.
 Sign in and out in log book in 212.

-Involvement In Staff Meetings: 150 points.
+Involvement in Staff Meetings: 150 points.
 20 points off for each TA meeting missed, 5 points off for being late.

 Letter Grade Assignment: Grade Percent